-SPARC* is the Spontaneous Arts Conference in Munich.
-In February 2020, professionals of various areas in business and performing arts will come together in the famous cultural hub Gasteig to discuss, create and network.
+SPARC* is the Spontaneous Arts Conference.
+At SPARC* 2020, professionals of various areas in business and performing arts came together in Munich's Gasteig to discuss, create and network.
 With panel discussions, bar camp and theatric performances.
 SPARC* 2020 was the first of its kind and was hosted by the charitable Improtheaterfestival München e.V.
 Stay tuned for more events and check out our improv festival Improvember in November 2020.

 - Business professionals seeking to implement agility and flexibility in their daily workflow